mabusamra1/AIML-4G-Apps-Melicious-Attack-Classifiers/README.md

 - For multi-class classification, target feature is imbalanced.
 Therefore, examined F1-score.
 - All of the models performed well and much better than the baseline.
 The best model for binary classification is DT while the best model for multi-class classification is KNN.
 - DT and KNN performance was very close, therefore for deployment, KNN will be used to predict 'Label' at level 1 and 'Attack Type' at level 2.
+- The recipient of this application are the network security team within the organization.
+When deployed in production the following should be considered:
+   i) The traffic should be parsed and saved in a csv format. ii) The csv file columns shall match the features listed in section 5.1.1 above, and non of the features have null values. ii) Although the KNN model can perform very well it is not 100% accurate.
+Therefore, caution should be taken when applying security polices such as blocking, there is a potential 3 to 4% chance to block healthy traffic.